toshimitsu-o/Chat-Angular-Webapp/README.md

 Should get results after the test script running.
 Please make sure to change const SERVER value to your server URI.

+### Angular Unit Testing

+The test is implemeted with Karma and Jasmine.
+Rung the following command.

+ng test

 ### E2E Testing

 The test uses Protractor with Jasmine and Selenium Server.
 Java Development Kit (JDK) needs to be installed.